Robinpig/Note/docs/CS/Java/JDK/JVM/JVM.md

 2. Runtime Data Area
 3. Execution Engine

-## The class File Format
+### The class File Format

 - [Class File and Compiler](/docs/CS/Java/JDK/JVM/ClassFile.md)
 - [Javac](/docs/CS/Java/JDK/JVM/Javac.md)

-## Class Loader Subsystem
+### Class Loader Subsystem

-It is mainly responsible for three activities.

-- Loading
-- Linking
-- Initialization
+Java's dynamic class loading functionality is handled by the [ClassLoader subsystem](/docs/CS/Java/JDK/JVM/ClassLoader.md).
+It loads, links. and initializes the class file when it refers to a class for the first time at runtime, not compile time.

 <div style="text-align: center;">